Sheila Lesley Volunteer of the Year Award

 Can demonstrate significant contribution over the past 12 months

-The award will be presented to the winner at the CITMA Christmas Lunch in December.
-The deadline for submissions is Friday, 12th September 2025.
+The award will be presented to the winner at the CITMA Christmas Lunch on 4th December 2026 at the Royal Lancaster London.
+The deadline for submissions is Friday, 11th September 2026.

 Ernriel Bell

-Ernie has over 10 years industry experience and currently works as an Online Brand Protection Consultant for LexisNexis IP providing support and expertise in combatting online IP infringement and helping brands mitigate the risk of counterfeit goods affecting their businesses.
+Ernie has over 10 years industry experience and currently works as a Brand Protection Manager for Erastone Ltd providing support and expertise in combatting online IP infringement and helping brands mitigate the risk of counterfeit goods affecting their businesses.

 Ernie is a Part Qualified Trade Mark Attorney who studied English Language at undergraduate level before taking a Master's degree in International Intellectual Property Law.
 He then went on to study the Postgraduate Certificate in Trade Mark Law and Practice at Queen Mary, University of London before beginning his professional career in IP.